liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-creating-web-content/01-publishing-basic-web-content.markdown

 $$$

-**Note:** Disabling the *Searchable* switch for an article prevents it from being indexed, so the article will not appear in search results or in the Asset Publisher.
-The article will only be visible to an Administrator in the list of web content articles displayed in Site Administration or the Web Content Display portlet.
-This can be useful for items that are needed for display in specific places, but that you don't want users stumbling upon out of context.
+**Note:** Disabling the *Searchable* switch for an article prevents it from being indexed.
+This prevents it from appearing in search results or in the Asset Publisher.
+The article is visible, however, to an Administrator in the list of web content articles displayed in Site Administration or the Web Content Display portlet.

 $$$